Penguin Recovery Service

 If you were hit by Penguin and did NOT receive a “link warning” email from Google in your Google Webmaster Tools account then we would highly recommend you do NOT submit a reconsideration request, even after removing the “bad links”.

 The Penguin filter is automated and a reconsideration request will not restore your rankings.
-You simply (and unfortunately) have to wait until Google’s Penguin filter updates again to see if your attempt to break free was successful once Google has discovered your changes.
+You simply (and unfortunately) have to make the changes / fixes needed and see if your attempt to break free was successful once Google has discovered your changes.

 Not only will reconsideration requests not help you in this case, but they could bring unwanted attention to your backlink profile.
 Humans are much harsher at what they consider a natural link vs. an unnatural one than the algorithmic filter.